You know that expression: “Whatever your renovation budget … double it?”

 The building is in total disrepair.

 Look, for example, at this photo.
-This is the bathroom that Will and I have been using for the past year.
+This is the bathroom that we’ve been using for the past year.
 The black line between the bathtub and the wall-surround hints at mold growth:

 Wanna rip out the wall and peek behind?
 Really?
 It’s gross.
 Fine, I warned you: